Toyota Supra Tuning guide.

 It also means that the engine is over machined effectively making it bulletproof.
 TorqueCars expect to see power gains upto 700bhp before having to get the engine machined and toughened up.

-Fuel economy is not the major concern of a Toyota Supra over as the car will typically return around 20 miles to the gallon and use a set of rear tyres every few months!
+Fuel economy is not the major concern of a Toyota Supra over as the car will typically return around 20 miles to the gallon and use a set of rear tires every few months!

 Traction is probably the biggest problem affecting the Toyota Supra.
 A softer compound tire will certainly help.
 And many owners fit wider rims so there is a greater contact area with the ground.
 See our wheels and tire articles for more information on this.